 Based on the market trends (see previous page), the City of Gahanna is the only city that does not have a director-level position overseeing the communications and marketing department.
-Rather, the Mayor oversees this function with the assistance of the Communications Manager.
 Additionally, this division is in need of a position that has the sole responsibility to oversee the entire division and lead and model expectations so that all departments can work together to grow and ensure open and responsive communications with residents.
 As a result, the Consultants recommend replacing the Communications Manager with a Director of Communications and Marketing.